 As exciting as this anti-gravity sounds, the reality is that it is an optical illusion created by the shape of the road and its landscape.

 The Dominican Republic occupies two-thirds of Hispaniola, the second-largest island in the Greater Antilles island chain and the first island to have a permanent European settlement after it was discovered by Columbus.

 It covers an area of about 18,652 square miles (48,310 square kilometers), roughly the size of the states of Vermont and New Hampshire combined.

 The Atlantic Ocean borders it to the north and the Caribbean Sea to the south.
-It also shares a land border with Haiti, and its nearest neighbors include the island of Puerto Rico and the Turks and Caicos Islands.
+The Dominican Republic shares a land border with Haiti, and its nearest neighbors include the island of Puerto Rico and the Turks and Caicos Islands.

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.